CodeFromSpec/.github/framework/CODE_FROM_SPEC.md

 ---

-## Orchestration

-The main agent (orchestrator) does not verify staleness or generate code directly.
-It dispatches subagents, each with a specific role and a self-contained set of instructions.

-Each subagent receives:
-- An instruction file (`AGENT_*.md`) defining its rules, procedure, and allowed operations.
-- A structured input (YAML) with the specific data to process.

-Subagents operate only with what they receive.
-They do not explore the filesystem, search for files, or read anything beyond what their instructions allow.
-The orchestrator is responsible for assembling the correct input — if the input is wrong or incomplete, the subagent's output will be wrong.

----

 ## Code Generation

+The orchestrator dispatches a code generation subagent for each stale file.
+The subagent receives a self-contained set of instructions and a structured input — it does not explore the filesystem or read anything beyond what it receives.
+The orchestrator is responsible for assembling the correct input; if the input is wrong or incomplete, the subagent's output will be wrong.

-The orchestrator assembles the context for each code generation agent by building the **chain** — the ordered sequence of ancestor `_node.md` files from root to the target leaf node, followed by any `depends_on` content.
+The orchestrator assembles the context for each subagent by building the **chain** — the ordered sequence of ancestor `_node.md` files from root to the target leaf node, followed by any `depends_on` content.